yugabyte/ybu/TFE/YBU-65/ybu-65.md

 Now you can directly connect to the table, view logs, and use PostgreSQL DDL or DML to make changes to the data layer.

-First run the following command to list the databases:
+First, run the following command to list the databases:

 ```bash
 \l
 ```

-will result in the following response in the CLI:
+This will result in the following response in the CLI:

 ```bash
                                    List of databases